stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 If the stencil is of type ``CROSS2D`` then the arrays passed to the kernel are of different dimensions to those of other stencils.
-The ``CROSS2D`` stencil is designed for use when knowing where the stencil cells are in relation to the cell they are called from is necessary.
+The ``CROSS2D`` stencil is designed for use when it is necessary for a kernel to know where the stencil cells are, relative to the current cell.
 For this reason, the ``stencil_size`` passed to the kernel is an array of length 4 containing sizes for each branch of the stencil.
 The ``stencil_size`` array is always ordered: West, South, East, North.
 This branch dimension is also part of the ``stencil_dofmap`` array